typeorm/typeorm/docs/select-query-builder.md

 ## Use custom index

-We need provide a certain index for database server to use in some cases.
-Only MySQL driver is supporting at the moment:
+You can provide a certain index for database server to use in some cases.
+This feature is only supported in MySQL.

 ```typescript
 const users = await getRepository(User)